xiaoransun/xiaoransun.github.io/index.md

 ### Xiaoran Sun (孙潇然)

 Welcome to my website!
-I am an incoming assistant professor to the <a href="https://www.cehd.umn.edu/fsos/index.html">Department of Family Social Science</a> in <a href="https://www.cehd.umn.edu/">the College of Education and Health Development</a> at University of Minnesota. <b>I am accepting graduate students for Fall 2022.
+I am an incoming assistant professor in the <a href="https://www.cehd.umn.edu/fsos/index.html">Department of Family Social Science</a>, <a href="https://www.cehd.umn.edu/">College of Education and Health Development</a>, at University of Minnesota. <b>I am accepting graduate students for Fall 2022.
 If you are interested, please contact for more information.</b>

 I am currently a postdoctoral scholar at Stanford University, affiliated with the <a href="https://med.stanford.edu/pediatrics.html">Department of Pediatrics</a> and <a href="https://comm.stanford.edu/">Department of Communication</a>, and in the <a href="https://datascience.stanford.edu/programs/stanford-data-science-scholars-program">Stanford Data Science Scholar Program</a>.
 I obtained my PhD degree in <a href="https://hhd.psu.edu/hdfs">Human Development and Family Studies</a> from the Pennsylvania State University in August 2019, with a graduate minor in <a href="https://soda.la.psu.edu">Social Data Analytics</a>.
 Before graduate schoool, I obtained my B.S. in Psychology from Zhejiang University, China in July 2015. <br/>